Gravitational Merging as a Possible Source for the Cosmological Accelerating: The Main Cosmological Relations

-\subsection{Energy Density in terms of Scale factor}
+\subsection{Energy Density in Terms of Scale Factor}

-One of the most important properties of the Universe is its energy density.
+Energy density is one of the most important properties of the Universe.
 Energy density is defined as the energy within a region, divided by the volume of that region.
-Since the universe is homogeneous, it does not matter where the supposed regions are located\cite{c21}.
+Since the universe is homogeneous, it does not matter where the supposed regions are located.
 How can it be large?
 It depends on the epoch under consideration.
-After the formation of galaxies the regions must contain many galaxies, and after the formation of galaxy clusters it must contain many galaxy clusters.
-In the early Universe though, before galaxy formation gets underway, such regions should contain many tiny particles\cite{c21}.\\ The Friedmann equations tells us the effect of gravity on the expansion rate.
-According to the Friedmann equation, that effect is related to the scale factor itself, and the energy density as\cite{c5, c6},
+In the early universe, before galaxy formation gets underway, such regions should contain many tiny particles.
+After the formation of galaxies the regions must contain many galaxies, and after the formation of galaxy clusters it must contain many galaxy clusters and voids in the form of the cosmic web \cite{c21}. \\ The Friedmann equations tells us the effect of gravity on the expansion rate.
+According to them, that effect is related to the scale factor itself, and the energy density \cite{c4, c5, c6, c7}: